The Judge Charles J. Vallone School

-The Judge Charles J. Vallone School is Public School 85 in Queens, New York, USA.
+The Judge Charles J. Vallone School, formerly the Humphry Davy School, is Public School 85 in Long Island City, Queens, New York, United States.

 History

-Located in Astoria, Queens, the school was built in 1907 and celebrated its 100-year anniversary in June 2007.
+Located in Astoria, Queens, the school was built in 1907.
 The school was dedicated to Judge Charles J. Vallone on February 18, 1988.
-Prior to 1988 it was the Humphry Davy School, named after the Cornish scientist.
+Before 1988, it was named after Humphry Davy, a British scientist.

-Demographics
+Admissions

-The school serves approximately 450 students from Pre-kindergarten to Grade 5, coming from over 40 different countries and speaking at least 14 different languages.
+The school serves approximately 566 students from pre-kindergarten to fifth grade, coming from over 40 different countries and speaking at least 14 different languages.
 13.5% of newly admitted students are recent immigrants.
-117 students are English Language Learners, 16 of whom are Special Education students.
+117 students are English Language Learners, 16 of whom are special education students.